wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 inserts it into the MSHR.
 The write back request might be optional for clean blocks, if the lower level cache does not explicitly request clean write backs (this is negotiated during initialization, as discussed in cache controller's `init()` function).

+The coherence state of the cache block also transits to an unstable state to indicate the ongoing transaction of block fetching or upgrading. `I` state blocks will transit to `I_S` or `I_M`, depending on the type of the request.
+`S` state blocks will transit to `S_M`, if an upgrade is required.
+`E` and `M` state blocks will never miss, and the request is handled trivially in one cycle (although `E` state blocks will become `M` on `GETX` requests).